Quick Exit

 LeDeR Reviews

-LeDeR (formerly known as the Learning from Deaths Review Programme) is a non-mandated service improvement programme which aims to improve care, reduce health inequalities and prevent premature mortality of people with a learning disability and autistic people by reviewing information about the health and social care support people received.
+LeDeR (formerly known as the Learning from Deaths Review Programme) is a non-statutory service improvement programme which aims to improve care, reduce health inequalities and prevent premature mortality of people with a learning disability and autistic people by reviewing information about the health and social care support people received.
 Everyone with a learning disability aged four and above who dies and every adult (aged 18 and over) with a diagnosis of autism is eligible for a LeDeR review.
-Diagnosis must be recorded in the person’s clinical record.
-The child death review (CDR) process reviews the deaths of all children who are aged 4-17.
-This will be the primary review process for children with learning disabilities and autistic children; the results are then shared with the LeDeR Programme.
+LeDeR reviews can identify concerns that require onward safeguarding referral, and this is reported to the SVPP in the usual way.
+The BSW LeDeR programme now reports regularly to the SVPP to share system learning and increase collaboration.

-Notification of a death can be made by anyone via the LeDeR website.
-This includes health and social care staff, administrative staff, family members and others who knew the person.
-If a death is notified more than once, the LeDeR system will identify this from the details provided and generate a single review for the individual.
-Report the death of someone with a learning disability (leder.nhs.uk)
+Making a LeDeR Notification: Notification of a death can be made by anyone via the LeDeR website.
+This includes health and social care staff, administrative staff, family members and others who knew the person: Report the death of someone with a learning disability (leder.nhs.uk)

 For further information please email: bswccg.leder@nhs.net